-In this gospel passage, Jesus presents himself as the bread to attain eternal life.
-Even before he established the Holy Eucharist at the last supper, he predicted the offering of his body and blood for the forgiveness of our original sin.
-Jesus contrasted his life-giving bread from heaven to the bread that God gave to the ancestors when they wandered in the desert for 40 years.
+In this gospel passage, Jesus presents himself as bread for the attainment of eternal life.
+Even before he established the Holy Eucharist at the Last Supper, he predicted the offering of his body and blood for the forgiveness of our Original Sin.
+Jesus contrasted his life-giving bread from Heaven to the bread that God gave to our ancestors when they wandered in the desert for 40 years.
 Those who ate manna in the desert could survive temporarily and then they died.
 Manna did not guarantee them eternal life because it was for their physical survival.
-The body of Jesus gives us eternal life because he assures to raise us after our death.
-Jesus ensured his communion with us when we receive his body and blood.
-Let us remain faithful to Jesus and his church so we continue to receive the Holy Eucharist during the Holy Mass and thus enjoy the privileges that Jesus offers.
+The body of Jesus gives us eternal life because he has assured us of being raised after our death.
+Jesus ensures his communion with us when we receive his body and blood.
+Let us remain faithful to Jesus and his Church so as to continue to receive the Holy Eucharist during the celebration of Mass and thus enjoy the privileges that Jesus offers.

 BIBLE TEXT(JOHN 6:47-59)